Statement of Policy

 |T||Trading for Grades||A resident tells a student that they can review and present a topic to the team as a way to enhance their grade.||A student is told that if they help a resident move that they will get honors.|

-Students with concerns about offensive or abusive conduct should contact the school's Ombudspersons, any of the Pritzker faculty deans, relevant faculty members (course director, preceptor or the department chair, etc.) or Executive Director of Medical School Education.
+Students are strongly encouraged to report Mistreatment using this online form.
+Students with concerns about abusive conduct should contact the school's Ombudspersons, any of the Pritzker faculty deans, relevant faculty members (course director, preceptor or the department chair, etc.) or Director of Medical School Education.
 Any of these individuals can discuss options with the student, offer guidance and support, and assist the student in attempting to resolve the matter informally.
 Every reasonable effort will be made to maintain confidentiality in such discussions.

 If informal resolution is unsuccessful or inappropriate, the Dean for Medical Education, Associate Dean for Medical School Education, Associate Dean of Students, or other University and Medical Center officials may discuss formal University and/or Medical Center procedures to address the situation with the student.